 Lack of resolution of ST elevation by at least 50% in the worst lead at 90 minutes should prompt strong consideration of a decision to proceed with immediate coronary angiography and rescue PCI.

-The 2013 guidelines recommend transfer for angiography after fibrinolytic therapy for cardiogenic shock or severe acute heart failure irrespective of time delay from MI onset; failed reperfusion or reocclusion, and as part of an invasive strategy in stable patients with PCI between 3 and 24 hours after successful fibrinolysis.
+The 2013 guidelines recommended transfer for angiography after fibrinolytic therapy for cardiogenic shock or severe acute heart failure irrespective of time delay from MI onset; failed reperfusion or reocclusion, and as part of an invasive strategy in stable patients with PCI between 3 and 24 hours after successful fibrinolysis.

-Fibrinolytic therapy is a proven treatment for the management of acute MI (AMI).
+Fibrinolytic therapy is a proven treatment for the management of AMI.
 It is more universally available to patients without contraindications, can be administered by any properly trained health care provider, and can be given in the prehospital setting.
 Its efficacy declines as the duration of ischemia increases.
 The goal is a door-to-needle time of less than 30 minutes, and every effort must be made to minimize the time to therapy.
 Patients older than 75 years derive significant benefit from fibrinolytic therapy, even though their risk of bleeding is higher.

 Fibrinolytic agents are given in conjunction with antithrombin and antiplatelet agents, which help to maintain vessel patency once the clot has been dissolved.